IGTS-IITD/Ball-Up/README.md

 The objective of the game is to score more goals than your opponent by strategically ranking your players in their respective positions.

 Scoring Rules
-1.Attacking and Defending
+1. Attacking and Defending
-1.Right Attacker vs. Right Defender: If the Right Attacker of Player 1 is ranked better than the Right Defender of Player 2, Player 1 scores a goal.
+1. Right Attacker vs. Right Defender: If the Right Attacker of Player 1 is ranked better than the Right Defender of Player 2, Player 1 scores a goal.
-2.Left Attacker vs. Left Defender: If the Left Attacker of Player 1 is ranked better than the Left Defender of Player 2, Player 1 scores a goal.
+2. Left Attacker vs. Left Defender: If the Left Attacker of Player 1 is ranked better than the Left Defender of Player 2, Player 1 scores a goal.
-3.Right Defender vs. Right Attacker: If the Right Defender of Player 1 is ranked better than the Right Attacker of Player 2, Player 1 scores a goal.
+3. Right Defender vs. Right Attacker: If the Right Defender of Player 1 is ranked better than the Right Attacker of Player 2, Player 1 scores a goal.
-4.Left Defender vs. Left Attacker: If the Left Defender of Player 1 is ranked better than the Left Attacker of Player 2, Player 1 scores a goal.
+4. Left Defender vs. Left Attacker: If the Left Defender of Player 1 is ranked better than the Left Attacker of Player 2, Player 1 scores a goal.
-2.Goalkeeper
+2. Goalkeeper
-5.Attacker vs. Goalkeeper: If any Attacker (Left or Right) of Player 1 is ranked better than the Goalkeeper of Player 2, Player 1 scores a goal.
+5. Attacker vs. Goalkeeper: If any Attacker (Left or Right) of Player 1 is ranked better than the Goalkeeper of Player 2, Player 1 scores a goal.
 The same rules apply for Player 2's team when scoring against Player 1.

 Match Outcome
 The final score of a match is determined by the difference between goals scored and goals conceded.
 Each match's score reflects the effectiveness of each player's ranking strategy.
 Example
-1.Player 1's Right Attacker is ranked 2nd and Player 2's Right Defender is ranked 3rd: Player 1 scores a goal.
+1. Player 1's Right Attacker is ranked 2nd and Player 2's Right Defender is ranked 3rd: Player 1 scores a goal.
-2.Player 1's Left Defender is ranked 1st and Player 2's Left Attacker is ranked 4th: Player 1 scores a goal.
+2. Player 1's Left Defender is ranked 1st and Player 2's Left Attacker is ranked 4th: Player 1 scores a goal.
-3.Player 1's Right Attacker is ranked 2nd and Player 2's Goalkeeper is ranked 5th: Player 1 scores a goal.
+3. Player 1's Right Attacker is ranked 2nd and Player 2's Goalkeeper is ranked 5th: Player 1 scores a goal.
 The teams are ranked within their pool on basis of their total score after matches against every team in the pool.

 How to Play